Seeta Aur Geeta: Production

 According to Salim Khan, one half of screenwriting duo Salim–Javed, the concept of Seeta Aur Geeta was inspired by the Dilip Kumar starrer Ram Aur Shyam (1967), but they altered the formula with twin female sisters.
-Seeta Aur Geeta subverted the formula by having the heroine Hema Malini eventually become the "hero" while male lead Dharmendra is in a mostly supporting role.
+Seeta Aur Geeta subverted the formula by having the heroine Hema Malini eventually become the "hero" while male lead Sanjeev Kumar and Dharmendra is in a mostly supporting role.

 Ramesh Sippy initially wanted Nutan as Seeta and Geeta because he "saw the heroine as a mature woman with a child" but he was advised against casting a heroine who was "at a mature phase of her career when the hero, too, was getting along in age."
 The film was also offered to popular actress Mumtaz, who ironically starred in Ram Aur Shyam, but she refused the offer as she wasn't paid enough.
-Mumtaz stated in an interview that at the time, the film was offered to her, she was charging Rs 8-8.5 lakhs/film, but she was offered only Rs 2 lakhs for Seeta Aur Geeta.
-So she had to refuse the film.
-According to Sippy, the film's budget cost ₹400,000.
+Mumtaz stated in an interview that at the time she was not offered her market price and she had to refuse the film.
+According to Sippy, the film's budget cost ₹40,00,000.

 Soundtrack

 All the songs were composed by Rahul Dev Burman and lyrics were penned by Anand Bakshi.

-Vocals were supplied by Lata Mangeshkar & Asha Bhosle for Hema Malini, with Manna Dey for Dharmendra, and Kishore Kumar for Sanjeev Kumar.
+Vocals were supplied by Kishore Kumar for Sanjeev Kumar, Lata Mangeshkar & Asha Bhosle for Hema Malini and Manna Dey for Dharmendra.